 - Marvel EZ-Connect MW300 IoT Starter Kit Powered by AWS.

 - MediaTek Linkit One IoT Starter Kit Powered by AWS.

 - Microchip IoT Starter Kit Powered by AWS.

 - Renasas IoT Starter Kit Powered by AWS.

 - Seeeduino Cloud and Grove IoT Starter Kit Powered by AWS.

 - TI LaunchPad IoT Starter Kit Powered by AWS.

 - WICED B4343W IoT Starter Kit Powered by Broadcom and AWS.

-Once you have obtained a kit and connected it to something interesting, you are ready to start building your first IoT application using AWS IoT.
+Once you have obtained a kit and connected it to something interesting, you are ready to start building your first IoT application using AWS IoT Core.
 You will make use of several different SDKs during this process: